MarshallCharles/Householder-QR/README.md

-# High Performance Computing for Mathematical Models
+# High Performance Linear Algebra

-### A MOSIG / MSIAM M2 course

-### Contents

-- [Project](/project).
-Folder containing work for my project on Singular Value Decomposition.
+## Singular Value Decomposition using Householder QR Algorithm

-All contents of this repository are either my own work, or documents made publicly available by professor Christophe Picard.
+This repo is for High Performance Computing for Mathematical Models: a MOSIG / MSIAM M2 course All contents of this repository are either my own work, or documents made publicly available by professor Christophe Picard.